 Chinchorreo

-It’s no secret that you’ll find amazing food during your visit to Puerto Rico, but if you really want to eat like a local than you need to discover the art of chinchorrear, which is the term for going restaurant-hopping to sample lots of different dishes and drinks with family and friends.
+It’s no secret that you’ll find amazing food during your visit to Puerto Rico, but if you really want to eat like a local, you need to discover the art of chinchorrear, which is the term for going restaurant-hopping to sample lots of different dishes and drinks with family and friends.

 ASAO Steakhouse in Ciales has the best selection of meat cuts in the area.